akornatskyy/lucid/README.md

 ### required

-The value must not be null, an empty string or zero.
+The value must not be null.

 ```lua
 local validator = require 'validation.validator'